bcgov/digital-trust-toolkit/credentials/credential-bc-natural-gas-title.md

 ## Governing Authority

-BC Ministry of Energy, Mines and Low Carbon Innovation (EMLI) is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
+The Government of British Columbia is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
 The contact for petitioners and relying parties of this GF is:
 * 	Name ___________
 * 	Title ____________